 4. Be aware of current and changing behaviours

-Make sure you are flexible to new trends and news and adapt your message accordingly.
+Make sure you are flexible to new trends and new restrictions and adapt your message accordingly.

 5. If you haven’t already, get started on social media